Timi-G/amazon-Product-Listing/README.md

 - Navigate to Django root project directory in Windows Powershell.
 - If venv is not created, follow instructions to do so [here](https://docs.python.org/3/library/venv.html).
 - Activate venv with `.venv/Scripts/activate`.
+- Install dependencies
+  - From requirements.txt use
+    - `pip install -r requirements.txt`
+  - Or install individual packages
     - Install Django with `pip install Django`.
     - Install celery with `pip install celery`.
+    - Install requests with `pip install requests`.
+    - Install Django with `pip install beautifulsoup4`.
     - Install results with `pip install django-celery-results`.
     - Install beat with `pip install django-celery-beat`.
     - Install sqlalchemy with `pip install sqlalchemy`.
     - Install broker with `pip install redis`.
 - After all installations, apply necessary migrations for the Django project with `python manage.py migrate`.

 To view the products of a brand through a minimalistic yet beautiful frontend, set up your system as follows: